socalledsound/redux-hero/README.md

 and spruced it up a bit.

 branch 1 is a scaffold.
-branch 2 tidies it up a bit with redux-actions
+branch 2 createActions + more complex state
 branch 3 reselect
 branch 4 redux-sagas
 branch 5 redux-testing-sagas